Krushna-Kulkarni/100-days-of-dsa/Log.md

 * Learned about Dynamic Memmory Allocation for variables, arrays and 2D arrays.
 * Solved Questions related to Dynamic Memmory Allocation on CN platform.

+### Day 4 : February 25, 2022

+**Today's Progress**:
+* Learned about use of Macros and Global Variables.
+Started Inline and Default Arguments.